 CVRx, Inc. (the "Company") was incorporated in Delaware and is headquartered in Minneapolis, Minnesota.
-The Company has developed and is marketing a medical device, Barostim, for heart failure ("HF") and resistant hypertension.
-The Company is focused on the sale of its product in the U.S. and Europe.
+We have developed and is marketing a medical device, Barostim, for heart failure ("HF") and resistant hypertension.
+We are focused on the sale of our product in the U.S. and Europe.

 Management expects that operating losses and negative cash flows from operations could continue in the foreseeable future.
-There is no assurance that the Company will generate sufficient product sales to produce positive earnings or cash flows.
+There is no assurance that we will generate sufficient product sales to produce positive earnings or cash flows.